neos-modding-group/neos-modding-group.github.io/submission-tutorial.md

 ## Additional Help

-If you need additional help, you can ask the [#mod-manifest channel in our Discord].
+If you need additional help, you can ask in the [#mod-manifest channel in our Discord].

 <!-- Links -->
 [#mod-manifest channel in our Discord]: https://discord.gg/YUPK8UsBy4